SpriteSixis/Prompt-Generator-for-AI-Text-to-Image-Models/README.md

 You can also leave the Prompt Template box empty if you just want to generate random words and phrases separated by commas.
 In that case the prompt generating function outputs the words in the order of the category containers from top to bottom.
 Simply drag and drop the headers to rearrange the order.

+### Multiple Template Cards

+The template system supports multiple template cards, which is incredibly useful when you want to experiment with different prompt structures or maintain separate templates for different styles (e.g., one for portraits, one for landscapes, one for video prompts).

+Each template card includes:

+- **Active Checkbox**: Toggle whether this template card is included in the generation rotation.
+When you generate prompts, the app randomly picks one active template card.
+If multiple cards are active, it roulettes between them, giving you variety even within the same generation batch.
+If no cards are active, it falls back to simple comma-separated words.
+- **Lock Checkbox**: Prevents accidental modification of the template text.
+Locked templates are read-only and won't be affected by the **Random Template** button or manual edits.
+- **Duplicate Button**: Quickly copy a template card with all its settings (active state, lock state, and text).
+Perfect for iterating on variations—duplicate, tweak, compare.
+- **Random Template Button**: Inserts a random template from the built-in **PROMPT TEMPLATES** category.
+Great for inspiration or when you want to start from a proven structure.
+- **Delete Button**: Removes the template card.
+If it's the last card, it just clears the text instead of deleting (so you always have at least one template box to work with).

+This multi-card approach lets you build a library of prompt structures and switch between them effortlessly.
+Create one card for "cinematic portraits", another for "fantasy landscapes", and a third for "product photography"—then let the generator pick randomly from your active set, or manually switch by toggling the active checkboxes.

 ![Drag and Drop](./assets/draganddrop1.gif)

 *(Drag the Header of a Container and Drop on top of the Header of another Container.)*